Breast cancer is the second-most common form of cancer for women, after skin cancer. Men can also get breast cancer, although such cases are rare.

 Breast cancer is the second-leading cause of cancer death among women, after lung cancer.
 In 2016, Black and White women in NYC had a higher death rate (25.3 deaths and 23.3 deaths, respectively, per 100,000 women) than Latino (14.1) and Asian/Pacific Islander women (11.0).

-Some women who have breast cancer have no signs or symptoms.
-Early detection can help you prevent the breast cancer from spreading to other parts of your body.
+Some people who have breast cancer have no signs or symptoms.
+Early detection can help you prevent breast cancer from spreading to other parts of your body.

 You are more likely to get breast cancer if you:

 People with risk factors will not necessarily get breast cancer, and people without risk factors can still get it.
-We don’t always know why some people get breast cancer and some people do not.
+We do not always know why some people get breast cancer and some people do not.

-Know your risk factors and, when possible, try to address them.
-This could help you prevent cancer.
+Know your risk factors and, when possible, take steps to address them.

-Routine screenings can help doctors find breast cancer early, when it is easier to treat.
+Routine screenings can help health care providers find breast cancer early, when it is easier to treat.

 The most common way to screen for breast cancer is a mammogram.
 A mammogram is an x-ray picture of your breast.
 Mammograms can spot breast cancer before you can feel lumps in your breast.

-If you don’t have a doctor or need to find a free or low-cost mammogram site, call 311 to find a screening site near you.
+If you do not have a provider or need to find a low- or no-cost mammogram site, call 311 to find a screening site near you.

-If you live in the city, are 40 or older and have not had a mammogram in the past year, you can also get a free mammogram at the American-Italian Cancer Foundation’s Mobile Care Clinic.
-They provide services to all New Yorkers.
+If you live in the city, are 40 or older and have not had a mammogram in the past year, you can get a free mammogram at the American-Italian Cancer Foundation’s Mobile Care Clinic.